 Growing the STEM created and runs the Mathletes Mentor program, which develops student leaders while giving younger students who need extra help a fun and positive experience with math.

-We also start and lead math competition teams focused on the Northwest’s Math is Cool competition.
+We also start and lead math competition teams focused on the Northwest’s Math is Cool competition and we run STEM Clubs and STEAM Clubs in local elementary and middle schools.

 Our programs utilize student leaders as coaches, with assistance from adult coordinators.